Laganas: Laganas attractions

 An attraction of Laganas is the migration of the loggerhead sea turtles (Caretta caretta).
 Each year during the months of June, July and August the turtles migrate to the Bay of Laganas to lay their eggs on the beach.
 This is a protected beach which is watched over by ecologists at all times.

-Laganas is a party destination in Europe for 18-30s visitors.
-The town has many nightclubs, restaurants and local souvenir shops.
-Laganas is popular among young British, Serbian, Dutch, Swedish and German tourists..
 Laganas is home to over 100 bars and clubs and is busiest during the summer months of June, July & August.

 Subdivisions

 The municipal unit Laganas is subdivided into the following communities (constituent villages in brackets):